-- One of King's complaints about LBJ is that he phoned his condolences to the wife of a white minister who was murdered by racists, while not doing the same to the mother of an unarmed black youth fatally shot by an Alabama state trooper while trying to protect his grandfather.
+- One of King's complaints about LBJ is that while he phoned his condolences to the wife of a white minister who was murdered by racists, he didn't do the same to the mother of an unarmed black youth fatally shot by an Alabama state trooper while trying to protect his grandfather.

 - One of King's followers bluntly notes that the police withdrew on the second bridge march simply because they now had white folks among the marchers (most of them clergy).